-To learn more about the connection between head and neck injuries and migraines download our complimentary e-book Natural and Drug-Free Ways to End Your Migraines by clicking the image below.
+To learn more about the connection between head and neck injuries and migraines, download our complimentary e-book by clicking the image below.

 We know for sure that people with chronic migraines want to find a permanent solution to their condition.
-Many migraineurs opt for a natural remedy that does not involve medications and the unpleasant side effects that may come with them.
-Fortunately, many migraine patients have found relief through upper cervical chiropractic care.
+Many patients opt for a natural remedy that does not involve medications and the unpleasant side effects that may come with them.
+Fortunately, many patients have found relief through upper cervical chiropractic care.

-Daily exercise, avoidance of triggers, and sleeping enough at night help alleviate migraine episodes.
+Daily exercise, avoidance of triggers, and sleeping enough at night help alleviate episodes.
 But sometimes these lifestyle adjustments are not enough.
 When these steps don’t seem to help much, note that there are other options available to care for migraines in Norton Shores.

 If misalignment exists, they employ a gentle adjustment that is customized to the needs of each patient.
 These adjustments are long-lasting and allow the body more time to heal from the damage caused by the misalignment.

 A misalignment of either the C1 or C2 vertebra can result in a disruption in brainstem function and the flow of blood and cerebreal spinal fluid to and from the brain.
 These factors can contribute to the development of migraines.

-If you are experiencing any of the migraine symptoms we’ve mentioned above, especially if you have a history of neck or head trauma, we strongly urge you to try upper cervical chiropractic care as a possible solution.
-Schedule a consultation here at Zehr Chiropractic, a migraine chiropractic center in Norton Shores, Michigan.
+If you are experiencing any of the symptoms we’ve mentioned above, especially if you have a history of neck or head trauma, we strongly urge you to try upper cervical chiropractic care as a possible solution.
+Schedule a consultation here at Zehr Chiropractic, a migraines chiropractic center in Norton Shores, Michigan.

 To schedule a complimentary Atlas Orthogonal consultation, call 231-780-9900 or just click the button below.